 - House (priority 16)

-Serve only if no other paying inventory is available.
+If dynamic allocation is not active, house items will only serve when no other paying inventory is available.
+If dynamic allocation is active, the applied value CPM will be used and the ads will compete on price.
 Use this for inventory that won't generate revenue, but perhaps promotes your own products and services.
+Learn more

 - Click-tracking only (no priority)

 Consist of text only, usually hypertext, and not images.
 These are used to track clicks in your content, such as a "Start shopping" link in an email.
 If you set a goal, the click tracker will stop working when that goal is met.

 If AdSense or Ad Exchange are eligible to complete in dynamic allocation, Ad Manager ranks all eligible remnant line items by their value CPM and chooses the highest value remnant line item.
 If there is no value CPM, Ad Manager uses the line item CPM rate instead.

 - For Network line items, their weight determines how often they compete against other remnant line items.
 For example, if a Network line item has 100% weight, it always competes against other remnant line items based on its rate.
 If a Network line item has 50% weight, it competes against other remnant line items about half of the time.